 You are going to tell the story in modern-day terms, involving the children in creating it.
 When a word is in bold, replace it with the name, place or item chosen by the group.

-Cornelius was a Centurion in the Roman army.
+Cornelius was a centurion in the Roman army.
 He was not Jewish, but he lived in a place called Caesarea in Judea.
 He loved God.

 Peter was a Jew and a disciple of Jesus.
 He was staying in a place called Joppa.